CoolguyTC/Frontiers-Boss-Music-Replacer/README.md

 <br/>

 **4.** First make sure your .WAV files are in the same folder as your .ACB and .AWB files.
-Then open up Eternity and go to File > Open > choose the .ACB file.
-Then name each of your .WAV files to the ID number they are given in Eternity (The order will sometimes be different than displayed in Foobar so watch out).
+Then open up Eternity and go to File > Open > and choose the .ACB file.
+Then name each of your .WAV files to the ID number they are given in Eternity (The order will sometimes be different than displayed in Foobar so only use Eternity for this).
 ![](https://i.imgur.com/ccDVKMv.png)

 Your folder should now be similar to this: